 1. Claude Monet

 Claude Monet (1840-1926) was one of the most influential French artists of the 19th century.
-He was the pioneer of the Impressionist artists and his painting “Impression, Soleil Levant” (1874) was the inspiration of the art movement.
+He was the pioneer of the Impressionist artists and his painting “Impression, Soleil Levant” (1874) was the inspiration for the art movement.

-He was one of the many Fench artists who formed a bridge to art created in modern times, especially in terms of depicting one’s own perception when it comes to nature.
+He was one of the many Fench artists who formed a bridge to art created in modern times, especially in terms of depicting one’s perception when it comes to nature.
 He created some of his most famous works during the final decades of his life when he lived and worked in a country house with an amazing garden in Giverny, northern France.

 2. Eugène Delacroix

 Eugène Delacroix (1798-1863) became the leading Romantic artist of the French school during the 1820s and is known for creating monumental works of art.
 His most famous work, “Liberty Leading the People” (1830) has become one of the most iconic paintings ever created in France as it depicts the events of the French Revolution of 1830.